awsdocs/aws-cpp-developer-guide/doc_source/examples-s3-objects.rst

 #####################

 .. meta::
-    :description:
-        Uploading, downloading, deleting and listing Amazon S3 object using the AWS SDK for C++.
+    :description: Managing Amazon S3 object using the AWS SDK for C++.
-    :keywords:
+    :keywords: s3

 An |S3| object represents a *file*, which is a collection of data.
 Every object must reside within a :doc:`bucket <examples-s3-buckets>`.